Aliases for GAL3ST1 Gene

 GeneCards Summary for GAL3ST1 Gene

 GAL3ST1 (Galactose-3-O-Sulfotransferase 1) is a Protein Coding gene.
-Diseases associated with GAL3ST1 include renal cell carcinoma and metachromatic leukodystrophy.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
-GO annotations related to this gene include sulfotransferase activity and galactosylceramide sulfotransferase activity.
-An important paralog of this gene is GAL3ST3.
+Diseases associated with GAL3ST1 include Metachromatic Leukodystrophy and Renal Cell Carcinoma, Nonpapillary.
+Among its related pathways are Sphingolipid metabolism and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include sulfotransferase activity and galactosylceramide sulfotransferase activity.
+An important paralog of this gene is GAL3ST4.

-Catalyzes the sulfation of membrane glycolipids.
-Seems to prefer beta-glycosides at the non-reducing termini of sugar chains attached to a lipid moiety.
-Catalyzes the synthesis of galactosylceramide sulfate (sulfatide), a major lipid component of the myelin sheath and of monogalactosylalkylacylglycerol sulfate (seminolipid), present in spermatocytes (By similarity).
-Also acts on lactosylceramide, galactosyl 1-alkyl-2-sn-glycerol and galactosyl diacylglycerol (in vitro).
+Catalyzes the transfer of a sulfate group to position 3 of non-reducing beta-galactosyl residues in glycerolipids and sphingolipids, therefore participates to the biosynthesis of sulfoglycolipids (PubMed:9030544, PubMed:8830034).
+Catalyzes the synthesis of galactosylceramide sulfate (sulfatide), a major lipid component of the myelin sheath and of monogalactosylalkylacylglycerol sulfate (seminolipid), present in spermatocytes (PubMed:8830034).
+Seems to prefer beta-glycosides at the non-reducing termini of sugar chains attached to a lipid moiety (PubMed:8830034).
+Also acts on lactosylceramide, galactosyl 1-alkyl-2-sn-glycerol and galactosyl diacylglycerol (in vitro) (PubMed:8830034).